Girishkd124/farm-manegment-system/README.md

-Agrolight: Farm Management System
+# Agrolight: Farm Management System

-Project Name: Agrolight
+## Project Name: Agrolight

-Description:
+### Description

-Agrolight is an innovative farm management system designed to bridge the gap between farmers and customers.
+**Agrolight** is an innovative farm management system designed to bridge the gap between farmers and customers.
 It provides a seamless platform for farmers to directly sell their products to customers, eliminating middlemen and ensuring fair prices.
 Customers can browse various farm products, place orders, and track their purchases.

-Features:
+## Features

-User Registration and Authentication: Secure login for farmers and customers.
+- **User Registration and Authentication**: Secure login for farmers and customers.
-Product Listing: Farmers can list their products with detailed descriptions and pricing.
+- **Product Listing**: Farmers can list their products with detailed descriptions and pricing.
-Order Management: Customers can place orders and track their status.
+- **Order Management**: Customers can place orders and track their status.
-Responsive Design: User-friendly interface accessible on both desktop and mobile devices.
+- **Responsive Design**: User-friendly interface accessible on both desktop and mobile devices.
-Admin Panel: Manage user accounts, orders, and product listings.
+- **Admin Panel**: Manage user accounts, orders, and product listings.

-Technologies Used:
+## Technologies Used

-Frontend: HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, JavaScript

-Backend: PHP
+- **Backend**: PHP

-Database: MySQL
+- **Database**: MySQL